aleRizzolo/terraform-examples/README.md

 - Azure Registry (ACR)
 - Service Bus (with a queue configuration)

-🔜 GCP
+✔️ GCP

+- Compute Engine cluster

 ## What is the purpose of this repo?

 🤝 With this repo I want to help people by providing some configurations that may be useful.
-It's also a way for myself to improve my Terraform skills
+It's also a way for myself to improve (and document) my Terraform skills